brettwooldridge/HikariCP/README.md

 The benchmark was run using a stub (nop) implementation of an underlying DataSource, Connection, PreparedStatement, and ResultSet, so the driver was taken completely out of the equation so that the performance and overhead of the pools themselves could be measured.
+Care was taken to ensure that the JIT does not eliminate or "optimize away" the stub code.

-The test was performed on an Intel Core i7 (2600) 3.4GHz iMac, MacOS X 10.8, 24GB RAM.
-The JVM benchmark was run with: ``-server -XX:+UseParallelGC -Xss256k -Dthreads=500 -DpoolMax=200``.
+The test was performed on an Intel Core i7 (3770) 3.4GHz iMac, MacOS X 10.8, 32GB RAM.
+The JVM benchmark was run with: ``-server -XX:+UseParallelGC -Xms256m -Xss256k -Dthreads=500 -DpoolMax=200``.
 The benchmark is available in the ``src/test/java`` folder in the package ``com.zaxxer.hikari.performance`` in a main class called ``Benchmark``.

 ##### In Summary #####
-500 threads ran 60,702,000 JDBC operations each, HikariCP did this in a median of *19ms* per thread.
+500 threads ran 60,702,000 JDBC operations each, HikariCP did this in a median of *12ms* per thread.

 ------------------------------